2014–15 Welsh Premier Women's League

 The 2014–15 Welsh Premier League is the sixth season of the Women's Welsh Premier League, the top level women's football league in Wales.

 Cardiff Met.
 Ladies were the defending champions and retained the title on goal difference over Swansea City.

 Lyndsey Davies from PILCS won the top scorer award for a second year in a row.

 Clubs

 For this season Llandudno Junction renamed to Llandudno Ladies and moved to 3G facility at Maesdu Park.
 Llanidloes Ladies was renamed to Hafren United Ladies FC.
-They however withdraw from the league before the start of the season.
+They however withdrew from the league before the start of the season.
 Caernarfon had withdrawn from the league after the 2013/14 season, they were replaced by Aberystwyth Town.
 Hafren United though also withdraw before the league starts, thus this season is played only with eleven teams.